Mixed reality (MR) systems

 Consider another example: Imagine a hand positioned as though it were holding an object.
 If a virtual object were added to the image and to appear as if someone were holding it, the fingers positioned behind the object would be erased via the MREAL system’s image processing.
-This makes possible a more faithful depiction of the sense of distance and color, and is thus meets the requirements of designs and manufacturing sites for which precision is an important consideration.
+The distance and positional relationship between your hand and the CG can be more accurately depicted.
+This helps MREAL meet the demands of design and manufacturing sites, where accuracy is critical.

 Image processing based on the sense of distance in the real world, as well as the position, size and shape of the CG helps to create a visual effect as if the hand is really touching the CG object.

 Yet another important consideration of MR is the positional alignment of the virtual world that is to be combined with the real world.
-For instance, when displaying a 3-D CG model of a car, the MR view will be adversely affected if the positions are out of alignment or if the behavior is unstable.
+For instance, when displaying a 3D CG model of a car, the MR view will be adversely affected if the positions are out of alignment or if the behavior is unstable.
 Previously, the system required special markers and optical sensors.
-Now, however, Canon has developed “spatial characteristic-based positioning technology,” which uses stationary objects such as floor patterns and desks as markers that enable positional alignment using only the HMD under specific conditions.
+Now, however, Canon has developed “Spatial Feature Positioning Technology” which uses stationary objects such as floor patterns and desks that enable positional alignment using only the HMD under specific conditions.
 This achievement increases the potential applications of the MR system, as it significantly reduces the work involved in setup and enables immediate use at outdoor locations where placement of sensors can be difficult.

-Conceptual image when using MR based on spatial characteristic-based positioning technology.
-(The car on the left is real, while the car on the right is 3-D CG.)
+Conceptual image when using MR based on Spatial Feature Positioning Technology.
+(The car on the left is real, while the car on the right is 3D CG.)

-Positioning based on spatial characteristics extracts the features from the image captured by the HMD to determine the positions of both the user and the 3-D CG object.
+Spatial Feature Positioning Technology extracts the features from the image captured by the HMD to determine the positions of both the user and the 3D CG object.

 Because MR technology is capable of smoothly integrating real-world and virtual world, it is now being utilized for a wide variety of purposes, including assessment of product design, improving manufacturing processes at plants or simulating the design of architectural structures.
 With this system, it is possible for users to see life-size representations of virtual objects from any angle.
 This new realism created by MR not only helps to reduce the need for reworking during development and design processes, but also leads to new insights in manufacturing.